MorphZG/obsidian_vault/000_Workflow.md

 - **02_Ideas**
 These are my own ideas i have about something.
 Something i find interesting about something.
 Like a cooking pot with different ingredients, almost ready to be served.
 As opposed to references, these are my own views of particular subject which can but don't have to be right, where references are exact and practical knowledge about the subject.
 - **03_Knowledge**
 Here i have more broad texts about single topic.
 Permanent knowledge base.
-Even though i consider this to be more complete set of texts i will always expand and adapt each text as i learn more about the subject.
+Even though i can consider this to be a complete set of articles or texts i will always expand and adapt each article as i learn more about the subject.
 Like a living organism.
 - **04_Expressions**
-After collecting enough of my own ideas or thoughts, when there is enough to write about something.
+After collecting enough knowledge and different ideas, when there is enough to encapsulate the written words into expression of my own.
+Something i am willing to share to the online word.
 This is the directory where everything comes together.

 ## Markdown

-Obsidian uses a standard markdown with few of it's own additions: [[01_Reference/obsidian markdown]]
+Obsidian uses a standard markdown with few of it's own additions: [[01_Reference/obsidian markdown|obsidian markdown]]